aaronpk/live-chat-overlay/README.md

 You can install this package manually, or install it from the Chrome Web Store.

+#### Chrome Web Store Installation

+The extension can be found in the store here: https://chrome.google.com/webstore/detail/youtube-chat-overlay/bahhfoidnfogingiolidoidmlkogjlhp

+The webstore has a review process, which can take a few days to complete, so new releases and bug fixes can take a few days to become available.
+It will however auto-update the extension for you though and it's pretty easy to install this way.

 #### Manual Installation

 If manually installing, you just need to download and install this repositoary an "unpacked" extension in Chrome.